What You Learn

 This requirement applies to businesses serving food that is:

-- Not sold or served in its package
+Ready to eat Potentially hazardous Not sold or served in its package

 Examples of businesses that require a food safety supervisor include restaurants, cafes, takeaway shops, caterers, bakeries, pubs, clubs, hotels and supermarket hot food sales.

 A Food Safety Supervisor must have completed training in specific units of competency at a Registered Training Organisation approved by the NSW Food Authority.